telerik/ajax-docs/general-information/troubleshooting/skins-troubleshooting.md

-This article treats the most common issues related to the Skins used by the Telerik UI for ASP.NET AJAX controls.
+This article treats the most common issues related to the Skins used by the Telerik® UI for ASP.NET Ajax controls.

 * [Incorrect or Distorted Appearance](#incorrect-or-distorted-appearance)